How Do You Grow A Polka Dot Plant to Liven Up Your Home?

 Growing a polka dot plant is not especially difficult.
 This indoor plant, however, tends to get picky with its growing conditions.
 It also tends to slow down its growth rate if these conditions aren’t perfect.

 Caring for a polka dot plant, however, is easy.
-Once you’ve gotten the hang of maintaining the growing conditions, this houseplant should be good to go.
+This houseplant should be good to go once you’ve gotten the hang of maintaining the growing conditions.

 Planting from Seed

-If you choose to grow the polka dot plant from seeds, sow them on the surface of moist and warm soil.
+If you grow the polka dot plant from seeds, sow them on moist and warm soil surfaces.
 This indoor plant prefers

 Fertilizer